ppone/docs/dev/getting-started.md

 customer = client.Customer.create(
   name="Acme",
   email="billing@acmecorp.com",
+  external_id="1234",
   collection_mode="manual",
   payment_terms="NET 30"
 )
 ```

+The `external_id` property helps you tie the customer on Invoiced to the ID already used within your system.
+It is not required as we would generate a value for you if it was not supplied.

-Often it is helpful to save the customer `id` as a property in your own database.
-The customer ID can be used later to look up the customer's account, invoices, and other billing data.
+We highly recommend saving the customer `id` value in your own database (the Invoiced ID, not the external one).
+This ID is required to retrieve the customer's account, invoices, and other billing data.

 ### Creating an Invoice